Higher Laminations and Affine Buildings: Laminations for the space

 By the results of \cite{FG1}, we know that $\rho(\gamma)$ will lie in $G(\cK_{>0})$.
 A result of Lusztig (\cite{Lu2}, Theorem 5.6) gives us that

 \begin{theorem} Let $g \in G(\cK_{>0})$.
 Then there exists a unique split maximal torus of $G$ containing $g$.
 In particular, $g$ is regular and semi-simple. \end{theorem}

+\begin{rmk} Lusztig's theorem was originally stated over the real numbers $\R$.
+However, using that the field of Puiseux series over $\R$ is a real closed field, we can invoke the Artin-Schreier theorem to conclude that the eigenvalues of $g \in G(\cK_{>0})$ are Puiseux series with positive leading coefficient.
+Analyzing the characteristic polynomial of $g$ allows us to conclude that these eigenvalues are in fact power series. \end{rmk}

-We can conjugate $\rho(\gamma)$ to $H(\cK_{>0})$, and then take valuations to get an element of the coweight lattice $\Lambda$.
-However the conjugation of $\rho(\gamma)$ into $H(\cK_{>0})$ is only well-defined up an action of the Weyl group $S_n$.
+So by the above, we can conjugate $\rho(\gamma)$ to $H(\cK_{>0})$, and then take valuations to get an element of the coweight lattice $\Lambda$.
+However the conjugation of $\rho(\gamma)$ into $H(\cK_{>0})$ is only well-defined up to the action of the Weyl group $S_n$.
 Thus we actually get a well-defined element of the dominant coweights $\Lambda^+$ which we will denote $d(\gamma)$.
 Let $l$ be the lamination corresponding to $x$.
 Then $d(\gamma)$ should be viewed as the ``length" of the lamination associated to our along the loop $\gamma$.
 This analogy will be explored further in the next section.

 We can state a version of theorem 7.6 of \cite{FG1} for the semi-field $\cK_{>0}$.
 Let $S$ be a surface, with or without boundary, with $\chi(S)<0$.
 Let $\gamma$ be a non-trivial loop on $S$, not homotopic to a boundary component of $S$.

 Denote by $S'$ the surface obtained by cutting $S$ along $\gamma$.
 We assume that $S'$ is connected.
 It has two boundary components, $\gamma_+$ and $\gamma_-$, whose orientations are induced by the one of $S'$.
 The surface $S'$ has one or two components, each of them of negative Euler characteristic.
-Denote by the subspace of $\X_{G,S'}(\cK_{>0})$ given by the following condition: the monodromies along $\gamma_+$ and $\gamma_-$ are inverse.
+Denote by the subspace of $\X_{G,S'}(\cK_{>0})$ given by the following condition: the monodromies along $\gamma_+$ and $\gamma_-$ are inverse, and the framing at the boundary is given by the unique attracting flags for $\gamma_+$ and $\gamma_-$.

 \begin{theorem} Let $S$ be a surface with $\chi(S)<0$, and $S'$ is obtained by cutting along a loop $\gamma$, as above.
 Then the restriction from $S$ to $S'$ provides us a principal $H(\cK_{>0})$-bundle